wavemaker/docs/learn/how-tos/settimezone-function.md

 ---
 title: "Setting Time Zone for Datetime widget "
-id: "timezone-date-datetime-time"
+id: "settimezone-method"
 ---

-The setTimezone function allows precise adjustment of time to specific time zones, ensuring accuracy and consistency in date and time displays.
+The setTimezone method allows precise adjustment of time to specific time zones, ensuring accuracy and consistency in date and time displays.

 ## Using setTimezone for Datetime widget

-1. Drag and drop a Datetime widget. [ learn more about Datetime](/learn/app-development/widgets/form-widgets/date-time-datetime/#datetime-properties)
+1. Drag and drop a Datetime widget. [learn more about Datetime](/learn/app-development/widgets/form-widgets/date-time-datetime/#datetime-properties)
      ![datetime_widget.png](/learn/assets/datetime_widget.png)

 2. From the properties panel, set default date to **CURRENT_DATE**: